-It happens.
-While you (hopefully) don’t have to worry about your friends and family walking off with a gift, there will be lots of other people around.
-Some venues — hotels for instance — will have plenty of non-wedding related people coming and going throughout the day, to say nothing of a staff person who might not have been vetted thoroughly.
-Avoid losses by placing the gift table far from the doors, and deputizing a family member to keep an eye on it.
+Some venues — hotels, for instance — will have plenty of people unrelated to the wedding coming and going throughout the day.
+Avoid losses by placing the gift table far from the doors, and deputize a family member to keep an eye on it.

 5. Home burglary